jkoubs/GitHub-Tutorial/README.md

 # Creates named branch in the remote repo if it doesn’t exist.
 git push <remote> <branch>
 ```
+<em>**Note:**</em> **git fetch** fetches the latest changes from the remote repository without merging them into your local branch, while **git pull** fetches and merges the changes into your current branch automatically.
+It's generally recommended to use git fetch followed by reviewing changes before merging them, especially in collaborative environments where changes might conflict.
 # Git branches

    ## Create a new branch with changes